prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

-The following example configuration creates an Alertmanager resource that uses an AlertmanagerConfig resource to be used for the Alertmanager configuration instead of the `alertmanager-main` secret.
+The following example configuration creates an Alertmanager resource that uses an AlertmanagerConfig resource to be used for the Alertmanager configuration instead of the `alertmanager-example` secret.

 ```yaml mdox-exec="cat example/user-guides/alerting/alertmanager-example-alertmanager-configuration.yaml"
 apiVersion: monitoring.coreos.com/v1